ebensing/hashi/README.md

 of my assigned issues on Github and in Asana.
 So, I made Hashi to help do that for me.

+There are other services that allow you to do this, but their free tiers had limits that were annoying.

 Installation
 =============

 I've only tested this running on Ubuntu, so ymmv on other platforms.
-If you are using something with apt-get, install is as easy as running the install.sh script included.
+If you are using something with apt-get, install is as easy as running the `install.sh` script included.
+Once you have run this script successfully, you can go ahead and skip the rest of this section.

+**Note**: If you already have MongoDB installed, you need to enable text search, see below for more information.

 If you are not, then you need to get the following dependencies installed:

 1. [Node.js](http://nodejs.org/download/)
 2. [MongoDB](http://docs.mongodb.org/manual/installation/)